Sunninghill Park: 19th-century house

-Sunninghill Park was originally part of Windsor Forest until 1630, when King Charles I granted it to Thomas Carey.
-Around 1633, it was purchased by Sir Thomas Draper and sold in 1769 by his great grandson, Thomas Draper Baber, to Jeremiah Crutchley, whose family owned it until it was sold in 1936 by Percy Edward Crutchley (whose maternal grandparents were the owners of Eldon House in London, Ontario).
-The first significant house was built on the estate in the late Georgian period in the early 19th century, being a stucco building of two stories with later additions.
+Sunninghill Park was originally part of Windsor Forest.
+A royal house was built at Sunninghill in 1511, and in 1527, Galyon Hone was employed to repair the glazing, when it was intended Princess Mary would stay there.
+In 1630, King Charles I granted it to Thomas Carey.
+Around 1633, the estate was purchased by Sir Thomas Draper and sold in 1769 by his great-grandson, Thomas Draper Baber, to Jeremiah Crutchley, whose family owned it until it was sold in 1936 by Percy Edward Crutchley (whose maternal grandparents were the owners of Eldon House in London, Ontario).

+A new house was built on the estate in the late Georgian period in the early 19th century, being a stucco building of two stories with later additions.
 It served as the headquarters of the American Ninth Air Force from November 1943 to September 1944.
 The Crown Estate Commissioners purchased the property from Philip Hill in 1945.
 The main house was to be occupied by Princess Elizabeth (later Queen Elizabeth II) and her future husband, Prince Philip, Duke of Edinburgh, after their wedding in November 1947.
 However, the house burned down on 30 August 1947, so they rented Windlesham Moor instead.
 In the mid-1960s, the site was considered for a new home for Princess Margaret.